The Farrell-Jones Conjecture for cocompact lattices in virtually connected Lie groups: A brief review of the Farrell-Jones Conjecture with coefficients

-One version of the Bass Conjecture predicts the possible values of the Hattori-Stallings rank of a finitely generated $RG$-module extending well-known results for finite groups to infinite groups.
-If $R$ is a field of characteristic zero, it follows from the $K$-theoretic FJC up to dimension one.
+\item \emph{Bass Conjecture}\\ One version of the Bass Conjecture predicts the possible values of the Hattori-Stallings rank of a finitely generated $RG$-module extending well-known results for finite groups to infinite groups.
+If $R$ is a field of characteristic zero, it follows from the $K$-theoretic FJC.